kubernetes/kops/docs/getting_started/digitalocean.md

 ## Creating a Single Master Cluster

 In the following examples, `example.com` should be replaced with the DigitalOcean domain you created when going through the [Requirements](#requirements).
-Note that you kops will only be able to successfully provision clusters in regions that support block storage (AMS3, BLR1, FRA1, LON1, NYC1, NYC3, SFO2, SGP1 and TOR1).
+Note that you kOps will only be able to successfully provision clusters in regions that support block storage (AMS3, BLR1, FRA1, LON1, NYC1, NYC3, SFO2, SGP1 and TOR1).

 ```bash
 # debian (the default) + flannel overlay cluster in tor1